Torque3D-Resources/T3D.WheeledVehicleResource/docs/WheeledVehicleSuspension.md

-<h1>WheeledVehicle vehicle control datablocks</h1>
+<h1>WheeledVehicle suspension datablocks</h1>
-<p>The wheeled vehicle physics simulation is controlled by a number of datablocks representing aspects of the phyical object.
-These are: WheeledVehicleTire, WheeledVehicleSpring and WheeledVehicleData.
+<p>The wheeled vehicle suspension simulation applies the forces generated through the vehicle drive train and accumulated through contact with game objects to the vehicle body.
+Lateral (steering) and longitudinal (acceleration/deceleration) forces are calculated based on the WheeledVehicleTire definition while verticle (Z-Axis) forces are calculated based on the settings defined in WheeledVehicleSpring.

 <h2>WheeledVehicleTire</h2>
 <p>Tires act as springs and generate lateral and longitudinal forces to move the vehicle.
 These distortion/spring forces are what convert wheel angular velocity into forces that act on the rigid body</p>